Hoyasumii/bee-movie/README.md

 All right.
 One at a time.

-Barry, who are you weari
+Barry, who are you wearin